wyldphyre/MDTagger/README.md

 todo:
 * Validation of extracted filename data
-* Actually save data using ComicTagger
+* Make the interactive mode optional.
-* Implement interactive mode where the user get to decide on each whether each files data is correct and can be saved.
-Saying no to a file just moves on to the next file
+* Examine existing tags to determine if any changes need to be made to a file